-Observed infrared spectral trends from AIRS has already been a focus of earlier work by Huang et al. (2023) who studied a slightly shorter time period (2002-2020) while Raghuraman et al. (2023) converted the radiances to Outgoing Longwave radiation (OLR), but neither study involve retrievals from spectral trends to geophysical trends.
-Instead they convert various model trends (such as ERA5) to spectral trends and compare against the observed spectral trends.
-Our earlier work shows we can accurately account for the effects of GHG forcings (Strow et al., 2021).
-In this paper we remove these GHG forcings from the observed AIRS spectral trends to concentrate on atmospheric temperature and water vapor and surface temperature, while the papers by Huang et al. (2023); Raghuraman et al. (2023) include the GHG forcings in the model generated spectral trends.
-Another noteworthy examination of the time evolution of high spectral resolution infrared radiances (converted to spectral outgoing longwave radiation (OLR) fluxes) by (Whitburn et al., 2021) covered 10 years (2007-2017) of IASI observations.
+Observed infrared spectral trends from AIRS has already been a focus of earlier work by (X. Huang et al., 2023) who studied a slightly shorter time period (2002-2020) while using the nadir L1B radiance observations (which have no or minimal frequency corrections compared to the L1C radiance dataset we use here).
+Similarly the paper by (Raghuraman et al., 2023) converted the AIRS observed radiances to Outgoing Longwave radiation (OLR) in the 0-2000 cm-1range, but neither study involve retrievals from spectral trends to geophysical trends of these studies involve retrieving geophysical trends from radiance spectral trends.
+Instead they include the effects of GHG forcings and convert various model trends (such as ERA5) to spectral trends and compare for comparison against the observed spectral trends.
+Our earlier work shows we can accurately account for the effects of GHG forcings Strow et al. (2021).
+In this paper we remove these GHG forcings from the observed AIRS spectral trends to concentrate on atmospheric temperature and water vapor and surface temperature, while the papers by include the GHG forcings in the model generated spectral trends, which we also show in Appendix B. Another noteworthy examination of the time evolution of high spectral resolution infrared radiances (converted to spectral outgoing longwave radiation (OLR) fluxes) by Whitburn et al. (2021) covered 10 years (2007-2017) of IASI observations.
 They confirmed that the IASI-derived fluxes agreed well with increases in GHG gas concentrations and El-Nino Southern Oscillation (ENSO) events within that time frame.
-A more recent paper Roemer et al. (2023) used the 10 year IASI data to derive allsky longwave feedback spectral components (water vapor, CO2, window, ozone) and total values, while also estimating clear sky feedback values.
+A more recent paper (Roemer et al., 2023) used the 10 year IASI data observations to derive allsky longwave feedback spectral components (water vapor, CO2, window, ozone) and total values, while also estimating clear sky feedback values.
+Other relevant studies involving high spectral resolution infrared measurements include the allsky interannual variability at different spatial scales using 5 years (2007-2012) of IASI observations (Brindley et al., 2015), and comparing Global Climate Model simulations to AIRS radiances as a diagnostic of model biases (Y. Huang et al., 2007).

-We will refer to our results as the AIRS Radiance Trends (AIRS_RT).
-Comparisons are made against monthly output from the European Center for Medium Weather Forecast fifth generation reanalysis (ERA5) Hersbach et al. (2020) and NASA's second generation Modern-Era Retrospective analysis for Research and Applications (MERRA2) Gelaro and Coauthors (2017), and also against the official monthly AIRS L3 products which are AIRS v7 L3 Susskind et al. (2014); Tian et al. (2020) and CLIMCAPS v2 L3 Smith and Barnet (2019, 2020).
-Detailed geophysical trends and spectral closure studies are presented for the ascending (daytime (D)), descending (nightime (N)) and D/N averages.
+We will refer to our results as the AIRS Radiance Trends (AIRS\RT).
+Comparisons are made against monthly output from the European Center for Medium Weather Forecast fifth generation reanalysis (ERA5) (Hersbach et al., 2020) and NASA's second generation Modern-Era Retrospective analysis for Research and Applications (MERRA2) (Gelaro & Coauthors, 2017), and also against the official monthly AIRS L3 products which are AIRS v7 L3 (Susskind et al., 2014; Tian et al., 2020) and CLIMCAPS v2 L3 (Smith & Barnet, 2019, 2020).
+Detailed geophysical trends and spectral closure studies are presented for the averaged ascending (daytime (D)) and descending (nightime (N)) trends; the appendix briefly discusses separate D and N trends.